flaunder007/PUGTemplate/README.md

 # PUGTemplate
-Template for creation pages layouts with PUG, SsSS and BEMTO PUG module
+Template for creation pages layouts with PUG, Sass and BEMTO PUG module

 The project was created for PHPStorm and his file watchers.
 ```